wonderfly/lanyon/_posts/2018-04-10-mos-security.md

 ### Multilevel

-The concept "multilevel" refers to the design that there are mutliple _security levels_ on a system, and users/processes at each level has restricted access to resource on the system.
+The concept "multilevel" refers to the design that there are multiple _security levels_ on a system, and users/processes at each level has restricted access to resource on the system.
 Two notable models of multilevel security are the Bella-La Padula model and the Biba model.